-The following table summarizes the fragment-elimination behavior for different combinations of expression-based distribution schemes and query expressions.
-Partitions in fragmented tables do not affect the fragment-elimination behavior shown in the following table.
+Table 9-2 summarizes the fragment-elimination behavior for different combinations of expression-based distribution schemes and query expressions.
+Partitions in fragmented tables do not affect the fragment-elimination behavior shown below.

 Table 9-2.
-Fragment elimination for different types of expression-based distribution schemes and query expressions
+Fragment elimination for different categories of expression-based distribution schemes and query expressions

-Type of Query (WHERE clause) Expression Nonoverlapping Fragments on a Single Column Overlapping or Non-contiguous Fragments on a Single Column Nonoverlapping Fragments on Multiple Columns Range expression Fragments can be eliminated.
+Type of Expression-Based Distribution Scheme Type of Query (WHERE clause) Expression Nonoverlapping Fragments on a Single Column Overlapping or Non-contiguous Fragments on a Single Column Nonoverlapping Fragments on Multiple Columns Range expression Fragments can be eliminated.
 Fragments cannot be eliminated.
 Fragments cannot be eliminated.
 Equality expression Fragments can be eliminated.
 Fragments can be eliminated.
 Fragments can be eliminated.

-This table shows that the distribution schemes enable fragment elimination, but the effectiveness of fragment elimination is determined by the WHERE clause of the specified query.
+Table 9-2 indicates that the distribution schemes enable fragment elimination, but the effectiveness of fragment elimination is determined by the WHERE clause of the query in question.